 - Drink more

 - Appear lethargic or off food

-The problem with kidney damage is its slow, creeping, insidious nature.
+The problem with kidney damage is that it’s slow, creeping and insidious.
 By the time you recognise it, much harm is already done.

 Treatment of Fanconi Syndrome